1993 Major League Baseball postseason: Toronto Blue Jays (AL) vs. Philadelphia Phillies (NL)

 The Blue Jays defeated the Phillies in six games to repeat as World Series champions.

 Game 1 was a slugfest that the Blue Jays won.
 In Game 2, the Phillies evened the series as closer Mitch Williams helped fend off a late rally by the Jays.
 In Philadelphia, the series then went upside down for the hometown team.
 Pat Hentgen pitched six solid innings as the Blue Jays blew out the Phillies in Game 3 to regain the series lead.
 Game 4 was a massive back-and-forth slugfest between both teams, but the Blue Jays narrowly prevailed, 15–14, to take a 3–1 series lead.
 Game 4 had three new World Series records set, including the longest game (4:14), most total runs scored in a single game (29), and most runs scored by a losing team (14).
 In Game 5, Curt Schilling won his first postseason game as he pitched a five-hit complete-game shutout to send the series back to Toronto.
 Game 5 was the last postseason game ever played at Veterans Stadium.
-The Blue Jays would capture the title in the bottom of the ninth inning of Game 6 thanks to Joe Carter's walk-off three-run home run.
+The Blue Jays would capture the title in the bottom of the ninth inning of Game 6 thanks to Joe Carter's come-from-behind walk-off three-run home run.
 The Blue Jays became the seventh franchise in MLB history to repeat as World Series champions.